cp-algorithms/cp-algorithms/src/algebra/module-inverse.md

 }
 ```

-## Finding the Modular Inverse using Binary exponention
+## Finding the Modular Inverse using Binary Exponentiation

 Another method for finding modular inverse is to use Euler's theorem, which is as follows: